 MC-ENG Master of Engineering (Biomedical), (Civil), (Electrical), (Environmental), (Mechanical), (Mechanical with Business), (Mechatronics), (Software), (Spatial), (Structural)

 There is an application process for this subject:

-Students who have successfully completed no fewer than 50 points of coursework at the University of Melbourne in one of the prerequisite Master degree courses and achieved a minimum H2B average will be able to access University-sourced internships and can apply for these internships through a competitive process.
+Students who have successfully completed no fewer than 50 points of coursework at the University of Melbourne in one of the prerequisite Master degree courses and achieved a WAM of 60 and a satisfactory academic record will be able to access University-sourced internships and can apply for these internships through a competitive process.

 Students who do not meet these criteria may source their own internship, and apply to have it approved by the ENGR90033 subject coordinator by contacting email@example.com.

 An application for a student-sourced internship must be made at least two weeks before the teaching period commencement date.